 Urban & Regional Planning

 The overall vision/mission of the SPDC Urban and Regional Planning (URP) program is to create a sustainable built and natural environment that enriches communities through leadership, entrepreneurial creativity, social responsibility and environmentally sustainable planning and policy.
 Toward that end, the URP program strives to offer exemplary teaching in the programs offered, relevant and timely research, and foster a sense of community among faculty, students, alumni, staff and other stakeholders.
-More information about the URP program’s goals, objectives and measures is available in the URP Strategic Plan.
+More information about the URP program’s goals, objectives and measures is available in the URP Strategic Plan (2014 BSURP and 2014 MURP).
 The URP is part of the MSU College of Social Science.

 For information about the PAB, the accreditation process, and more, visit the PAB website.
 Summary information about student achievement, tuition, financial aid, AICP and placement is available in our Measures of Student Achievement and Public Information Report.